How to avoid an argument in your marriage.

-More ways on how to avoid an argument in your marriage.
+More on how to avoid an argument in your marriage.

-Just like any great thing in life, a happy marriage just don’t happen easily.
+Just like any great thing in life, a happy marriage just doesn’t happen easily.
 It takes a lot of work and patience.

 There are times I want to argue with my husband.
 A lot.
 But now, after a few years of marriage, I take a few moments to pause and reflect.

 Does it benefit me to start this argument?
 Or do I just need a little more patience?

 I know a lot of people will feel differently on my advice to be a little more patient with your husband.
 I would have agreed at the start of my marriage too.

 As a newlywed, you have this fire inside of you and a ton of passion.
 As years go by though, you start to gain wisdom and understanding.

 You start to see the bigger picture.
 Patience and understanding become more of the center of your marriage.